Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: The Lyapunov function: Overview

-The first reasonable choice might be to try the Hamiltonian $H(q,p)$ itself.
-Setting $H_t=H(q_t,p_t)$ we see that
+The first reasonable choice for a Lyapunov function might be to try the Hamiltonian $H(q,p)$ itself.
+Using It\^o's formula, we see that

-However the function $(q,p) \mapsto p^2$ is not bounded from below by $(q,p) \mapsto H(q,p)$ since the two functions are not comparable.
+However the function $(q,p) \mapsto p^2$ is not bounded below by $(q,p) \mapsto H(q,p)$ since the two functions are not comparable.
 This prevents us from obtaining the desired bound.
-If $U(R)$ only has positive powers of $R$ which are greater or equal to two, this deficiency can be partially overcome by considering $V_t=H_t - \gamma_0 p_tq_t$.
+If $U(q)$ only has positive powers of $q$ that are greater or equal to two, this deficiency can be partially overcome by considering $V(q,p)=H(q,p) + \gamma_0 p q$.
 Then by picking $\gamma_0$ small enough, we can ensure that $\frac1c H\leq V \leq c H $ as $p^2 + q^2 \rightarrow \infty$ and that $\mathcal{L} V$ is bounded from above by a constant times $-V+ C$ for some $C>0$.
 Hence $V$ is comparable to $H$ but satisfies the desired Lyapunov-function inequality \eqref{LyapGen}.
 See \cite{MattinglyStuartHigham02} for more on using this trick in this context.

-Unfortunately, this simple trick does not seem to work in the presence of a singular repulsive term, as it does not address the explosion of $H$ as $q$ approaches 0 though it does rule out explosion as $|(q,p)| \rightarrow \infty$.
-This is necessary since the potential and hence the transition density behaves poorly near this point and uniform estimates are not easy (if possible) to obtain.
-Eventually we will find an appropriate function $\Psi$ so that $V=H + \Psi$ works; to do so we need to better understand the dynamics.
+Unfortunately this simple trick does not work in the presence of a singular repulsive term, as it does not yield the required bound for geometric ergodicity when $q$ approaches 0.
+This is necessary since the potential, and hence the transition density, behaves poorly near this point and uniform estimates are not easy (if even possible) to obtain.
+It is therefore reasonable to ask if there is a different choice other than $pq$ that will work yet is inspired by this example.
+Eventually, we will find an appropriate function $\Psi$ so that $V=H + \Psi$ works; to do so we will leverage a better understanding the dynamics at large energies.
+Moreover, this will allow us to learn a different way to understand the $pq$ correction than via the theory of hypocoercivity which it motivated.
+In Section~\ref{sec:Hypocoercivity}, we will return to this example which is connected to the theory of hypocoercivity, which it partially inspired, and see how it fits into the approach we have developed.

-With this in mind, we return to \eqref{Heq} and take a closer look at the dynamics.
+With this example and its limitations in mind, we return to \eqref{Heq} and take a closer look at the dynamics.
 Looking at the right hand side, it is true that $p^2$ is not comparable to $H(q,p)$ at every given point $(q,p)$ in phase space.
-Yet if we really believe that the system does not blowup the $-p^2$ must lead to some ``dissipation'' of energy when the energy is large.
+Yet if we really believe that the system settles down into equilibrium exponentially fast, the $-p^2$ term must lead to some ``dissipation'' of energy when the energy is large.